-The minimum cost for a Church wedding in 2020 is £505.
-This covers the Statutory fee for a basic Church of England wedding service, your wedding certificate, and for your banns to be read in Church which is a legal requirement.
+The minimum cost for a Church wedding in 2021 is £495.
+This covers the statutory fee for a basic Church of England wedding service, your wedding certificate, and for your banns to be read in Church which is a legal requirement.
 There are additional charges if you like an organist, the support of a verger, singing group, bells, or heating when required.
 When you book your wedding we ask for an £85 deposit, which covers the cost of booking an organist.
 If you have been previously married, we will be happy to discuss with you whether a church wedding is possible.
 If you wish to get married at St Catherine’s, you need to have a qualifying connection.
-Such as…

 Live in the parish

-It is the parish where they were baptised and/or confirmed
+It is the parish where you were baptised and/or confirmed

-A parish which they have lived in for 6 months or more, at any time during their lives
+A parish which you have lived in for 6 months or more, at any time during your lives

-A parish they have attended worship in for at least 6 months
+A parish you have attended worship in for at least 6 months

-The parish their parents lived or worshipped in (during the child’s lifetime)
+The parish your parents lived or worshipped in (during the child’s lifetime)

-The parish their parents or grandparents were married in
+The parish your parents or grandparents were married in

-You may also find it helpfull to have a look at the, Your Church wedding website Click here
+You may also find it helpful to have a look at the, Your Church wedding website.
+Click here.